 Across water and energy sectors, smart meter deployment is identified as a key priority, as well as a challenge.
 Within the energy sector, smart meter roll-out is generally more advanced.
 The main challenge energy suppliers are experiencing is motivating households to make use of the consumption data provided.

 The water sector has rolled-out a smaller number of smart meters, but has been able to exploit the data to start tackling network issues, leaks and to empower users to save water and money.
-Both sectors are seeking new solutions to improve smart meter penetration and customer conversion; and they broadly recognise that more focus on customer experience and new tools are key to making the most of this new technology.
+Both sectors are seeking new solutions to improve smart meter penetration and customer conversion; and they broadly recognize that more focus on customer experience and new tools are key to making the most of this new technology.

 Motivating customers to adopt smart meter technology and utilise the data can be achieved by leveraging the right customer engagement platform and deploying the right information to the right customer at the right time.
 Water and energy companies need to approach their smart metering roll-out with expert partners and the user experience in mind.
-Behavioural science based theories have proved very impactful, especially when using social norms and carefully crafted behavioural design messages.
+Behavioral science based theories have proved very impactful, especially when using social norms and carefully crafted behavioral design messages.
 For example, offering energy customers an opportunity to “unlock smart insights” by accepting a smart meter is a promising approach as it taps into intrinsic motivation.
 Explore how behavioural science can support smart meter deployment.